jakirhussainp7/captainjak/_posts/2022-10-03-blog-configuration.md

 Managing a custom domain on github pages can be found [here](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site#configuring-an-apex-domain){:target="_blank"}.

-**Author's Note:** Well I've written what I wanted: a tour of the various moving pieces and each one is important to me.
+**Author's Note:** This blog started out as a manuel or rather a brain dump of my process.
+Well I've written what I wanted: a tour of the various moving pieces and each one is important to me.
 I think this is what I'll find valuable in the future.
 {: .notice--info}